+- 1. On the Safety Breaker Panel:

-- 1. Turn the Accessory Battery master disconnect switch to the "ON" position.
+- a.
+Turn the Accessory Battery master disconnect switch to the ON position.

+- b.
+Switch the Main One circuit breaker ON.

 - 2. On the DC Control Center:

 - a.
-Switch the Main circuit breaker "ON."
+Switch the Main circuit breaker ON.

 - b.
-Switch the Trim Tabs circuit breaker "ON." - 3.
-A set of trim tabs controls are located at the helm.
+Switch the Trim Tabs circuit breaker ON.

+- 3. A set of trim tabs controls are located at the helm.
 The controls consist of two switches.
-The port switch controls the port tab; the starboard switch controls the starboard tab.
-Each switch is labeled "BOW UP" and "BOW DOWN."
-Before advancing the throttles, press both switches on the "BOW UP" side for 5 seconds.
-This lifts the trim tabs to the full "up" position. - 4.
+The port switch controls the starboard tab; the starboard switch controls the port tab.
+Each switch is labeled BOW UP and BOW DOWN.
+Before advancing the throttles, press both switches on the BOW UP side for 5 seconds.
+This lifts the trim tabs to the full up position.

 Advance the throttles to bring the boat on plane.
 Adjust the engine RPMs for cruising speed.

 Do not overtrim your boat.
 When adjusting the trim tabs, press their control switches for only one-half second at a time, then allow the boat to respond.
 Continue to adjust the trim tabs in this manner until the boat is at the desired trim angle.
 Over-trimming can cause the bow to veer and may lead to loss of control.
-Always reset the trim tabs to the "BOW UP" position before advancing throttles to achieve plane.
-Accelerating the boat to planing speed while the trim tabs are lowered can cause a loss of control.
+Always reset the trim tabs to the BOW UP position before advancing throttles to achieve plane.
+Accelerating the a loss of control.

-When the seas are at any angle to the boat's stern, put the trim tabs in the full "BOW UP" position.
+When the seas are at any angle to the boat's stern, put the trim tabs in the full BOW UP position.
 Do not change the trim tabs' position until the seas are no longer at the stern.

-5. Use the trim tabs individually to make beam-to-beam adjustments.
+- 5. Use the trim tabs individually to make beam-to-beam adjustments.
 If the majority of your passengers are sitting on the port side, you may find that the starboard side of your boat is riding higher than the port side.
-Use the "BOW DOWN" side of the starboard trim tab switch to adjust the trim.

-If your passengers decide to shift to the other side of the boat, level the boat by pressing the "BOW UP" side of the starboard trim tab switch for a few seconds.
+Use the BOW DOWN side of the starboard trim tab switch to adjust the trim. - If your passengers decide to shift to the other side of the boat, level the boat by pressing the BOW UP side of the starboard trim tab switch for a few seconds.
 This undoes your previous adjustment.
-Then, use the "BOW DOWN" side of the port trim tab switch to adjust the trim.

-6. The trim tab switches can be used together to bring the bow of the boat to a lower attitude.
+Then, use the BOW DOWN side of the port trim tab switch to adjust the trim. - 6.
+The trim tab switches can be used together to bring the bow of the boat to a lower attitude.
 This adjustment is often used when running into choppy seas.
-Bringing the bow down uses the sharper part of the boat's "V" hull to break through waves.
-Use the "BOW DOWN" side of both trim tab switches simultaneously to adjust the trim.
+Bringing the bow down uses the sharper part of the boat's V hull to break through waves.
+Use the BOW DOWN side of both trim tab switches simultaneously to adjust the trim.
 Be careful when making bow down adjustments.
 Excessive bow down trim can cause considerable bow spray which hampers visibility and reduces control of your boat.